HwWobbe/WipHww/README.md

   - evaluate its interfaces to GitHub too
   - other AIs:
     - Claude - ...
+      - textBlaze integrations tests
+  - mgf Framework
      - *.tb Teacher YourAg YourAggressiveTeacher
     - improve the placment of these keyWord KeyStrings

 <hr>